MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-teams-calls.md

     ![Screenshot of Dynamics 365 Remote Assist mobile, showing the contacts screen and highlighting the search icon.](./media/calls_2.png "Search")

-3. Select the remote collaborator's name and launch a call.
+3. Select the remote collaborator's name, and then select **Launch Call**.

     > [!NOTE]
     > If the remote collaborator receives the call on a mobile device with both Dynamics 365 Remote Assist mobile and Teams mobile installed, the remote collaborator can only answer on Teams mobile.